Benardakaka/Benardakaka-Password-Locker-Applications/README.md

 ## Description

-This project is a python application that manages our passwords and even generate new passwords for us.
+This is a python application that manages our passwords and even create new passwords for us.

 ## User Stories